dnlbowers/blackjack/README.md

 * [Mark Cutajar](https://github.com/markcutajar) Mark - Helped me calm down enough to plan my basic flow.
 Mark is a man who has repeatedly helped my family and me in more ways than I could ever describe.
 I am proud to have him as a brother-in-law.

 * Mr_Bim_alumni (No GitHub provided) - Explained event listeners to me in a context I understood and gave me hope when it was lost.
 He was also constantly willing to lend an ear and help me beat out any issue without taking over.
-Bim's teaching style is skillful and caring!
+Bim's teaching style is skillful and caring.
 I could not have managed to get through this project without him seeing my distress and keeping an eye on me from thereon.
 He even pressured me into avoiding my avoidance, and I am so glad he did.

 * [Simen Daehlin](https://github.com/Eventyret) - Simen has repeatedly stepped in to guide me along the way, and I am lucky to have such a skilled alumni on my side.